Same-sex marriage in Alaska: Restrictions

-Constitution

 In 1998, the Alaska Legislature passed Ballot Measure 2, a constitutional amendment banning same-sex marriage, which was approved in a popular referendum on November 3, 1998.
 The amendment passed with 68% in favor and 32% opposed.
 The Alaska Civil Liberties Union attempted to prevent the referendum from proceeding, but in August 1998 the Alaska Superior Court held that the proposed referendum and accompanying ballot description were legally permissible.

-Representative Andy Josephson filed a bill to repeal the ban in January 2023, which if approved would be presented to voters in November 2024.
+Representative Josephson filed a bill to repeal the ban in January 2023, which if approved would have been presented to voters in November 2024.
 Citing the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade, in June 2022, Josephson said, "The Supreme Court for the first time in history, has removed civil rights.
 And we would be foolish to just watch them do it and not intervene to protect the civil liberties of our own citizens."
+The bill failed to pass before the end of the legislative session.

 Lawsuits

 Brause v.
 Alaska

 In August 1994, Jay Brause and Gene Dugan, a same-sex couple from Anchorage, filed an application for a marriage license, which was denied by the Alaska Office of Vital Statistics.
-They filed suit in the Alaska Superior Court, arguing that their rights to privacy and equal protectionboth of which are referenced in the Alaska Constitutionwere violated by the office's refusal to allow them to marry.
+They filed suit in the Alaska Superior Court, arguing that their rights to privacy and equal protection—both of which are referenced in the Alaska Constitution—were violated by the office's refusal to allow them to marry.
 Superior Court Judge Peter Michalski ruled in February 1998 that "marriage, i.e., the recognition of one's choice of a life partner, is a fundamental right" and that "the state must...have a compelling interest that supports its decision to refuse to recognize the exercise of this fundamental right by those who choose same-sex partners rather than opposite-sex partners."
 Although the decision favored a right to same-sex marriage, it did not legalize the practice in the state or abolish Alaska's statutory ban on same-sex marriage.
 Rather, Judge Michalski directed the parties to set further hearings to determine whether a compelling state interest could be shown for Alaska's ban on same-sex marriage.
 Following the passage of Measure 2 in November 1998, the Alaska Supreme Court invalidated Brause and Dugan's claims, overturned the Superior Court's ruling in Brause, and dismissed the suit.

 Brause and Dugan were married in Alaska 21 years later, on September 19, 2015, after the state's same-sex marriage ban was struck down in federal district court.
 Their wedding was held at the Pioneer School House in Anchorage.
 The couple married in Portland, Oregon in 2004 after Multnomah County began issuing marriage licenses to same-sex couples, but the marriage was later annulled by the Oregon Supreme Court.
 They also held marriage ceremonies in South Africa in 2006 and in Yukon in 2007.